 Sounds reasonable, right?
 Well, like many other industries, that means that the players within that industry just trade agencies back and forth, believing that it will someday make a difference.
 Yet few industries spout such similar messages as automobile manufacturers and market share stagnates.

 Another pitfall.
-Listening only to your own customers.
+Listening only to your own customers is how rebranding your business dies.
 The art of rebranding is to steal market share, not just keep the customers you already have.
 If you have preference with a portion of the audience, that means they have already bought into your brand.
 It’s the customers of your competition that you are looking to attract.
 And, right now, they are ignoring you.

 That means you must focus on them.
 Focusing on your current customers often leads to the stale refresh of a brand rather than something designed to steal market share.
 That’s how you become stagnant.

 Quantitative research uncovers the main strategies of any rebrand.
 And that is more true when rebranding your business.
 Why?
 Because you have a personal stake in it.
 But there is research and there is research.
 Most do usage and attitude studies that rarely tell you anything groundbreaking that you already didn’t know.
 While some of that data is useful, it doesn’t help in the rebuilding of a brand.
 And =it is sad to say that many of you when rebranding your business do no projectable research at all.

 There are honest values to test, but they should not be the category benefits of what you offer.
 “Better technology” or “low prices” are not switching triggers to test because they are simply definitions of what the category offers.
 The switching triggers to test are often the emotional messages that prompt audiences to prefer you in the face of rational reasons to not.